Zdmason/Rustsplinter/CubeWorld/README.txt

 --------- Destroying the brain = instant death, but typically limbs can be injured to the point bloodloss or other permanent damage renders the unit immobile and useless
 Gravity physics is handled in Physics/Gravity.cpp
 --- If things don't have functioning wings, they fall towards the ground.
---- Colliding with other things does damage, transfers some of the gravity between them and handles friction
+--- Colliding with other things does damage, transfers some of the gravity between them and handles friction afterwards
 ------ Things skid as they fly across the floor, rebound off walls, and hitting another mobile item makes them both fly away from eachother after handling collision damage
 Status effects are in Stati (currently just a levitation effect)
 --- Can be applied to specific item parts (Poison injected into an arm), can be encompassing of the whole connected blob (A spreading fire expanding from limb to limb), or may effect a unit personally without being connected to his item parts (A mind control spell)

-Some of the better / cooler code examples at the moment are: World::intRaycastHit/Path, World::starPath, World::moveUnit, Item::attach, Item::sever, Item::damage, Item::getBlob, Unit::canWalk
+Some of the better / cooler code examples at the moment are: World::intRaycastHit/Path, World::starPath, World::moveUnit, Item::attach, Item::sever, Item::damage, Item::getBlob, Unit::canWalk, Gravity::update
 I could go on for hours about the intricacies of designing / implimenting them, explanations about decision making and debugging, expected use cases and imagined scenarios.

 Questions / comments / concerns / suggestions / death threats?
 Want to see more or get updates?
 Is there something apparantly wrong I don't seem to notice?